 - Waste and toxins

-Poor gut health leads to many common dog problems.
-They include food intolerances, allergies, recurring ear infections and skin problems.
+Poor gut health leads to many common dog problems ... like food intolerances, allergies, recurring ear infections and skin problems.
 Adding digestive enzymes helps them all.

 How To Feed Your Dog Pancreas

 You can feed your dog either fresh raw pancreas or powdered pancreas.
 Research shows both are effective and you only need a small amount.
-If you feed powdered pancreas, choose freeze-dried.
-Heat destroys enzymes so dehydrated pancreas isn't suitable because heat is used during dehydration.
+If you feed powdered pancreas, choose a freeze-dried product.
+Heat destroys enzymes, so dehydrated pancreas isn't suitable because heat is used during dehydration.

-If using freeze-dried pancreas, give 100-200 mg daily for every 30 pounds of body weight.
-It's food, not a drug, so you can give a little less or a little more.
+For freeze-dried pancreas, give 100-200 mg daily for every 30 pounds of body weight.
+It's food, not a drug, so the amount doesn't have to be exact.

-If feeding powder, it needs to be “incubated.”
-You add it to your dog’s food, moisten the powder, then let it sit at room temperature for 20 to 60 minutes before feeding.
+If you feed pancreas powder, it needs to be “incubated.”
+Do this by adding it to your dog’s food, then moisten the powder and let it sit at room temperature for 20 to 60 minutes before feeding.
 Enzymes are powerful and can cause mouth bleeding or sores.
 If you find that happens, reduce the dose and that usually helps.

 Always find the freshest, best quality raw pancreas for your dog.
 Grass-fed meat of any kind is always better.
-That’s because grass-fed meat has higher levels of omega-3 fatty acids that control inflammation.
+That’s because grass-fed meat has healthier fat content, with higher levels of omega-3 fatty acids that control inflammation.